Toddlers subjected to palm-reading assessments in China

-BEIJING Several kindergartens in a province in northern China are charging parents 1,200 yuan (120.34 pounds) for a palm-reading test that they claim can predict their toddlers' intelligence and potential, state news agency Xinhua said.
+BEIJING Several kindergartens in a province in northern China are charging parents 1,200 yuan ($190) for a palm-reading test that they claim can predict their toddlers' intelligence and potential, state news agency Xinhua said.

 Many parents have flocked to palm readers for the test, used in kindergartens in northern Shanxi province and designed for children above the age of three months, the report said.